qianwen96/RSDet-8P-4R/README.md

 RSDet is completed by [Qianwen](https://github.com/Mrqianduoduo/).

 Thanks for [yangxue](https://github.com/yangxue0827/) who helps me a lot.
-And we also provide a modified version in rotation detection [benchmark](https://github.com/yangxue0827/RotationDetection), which achieve better perfirmance.
+We also provide a modified version in a [rotation detection benchmark](https://github.com/yangxue0827/RotationDetection), which achieve better perfirmance.

 ## Performance
 ### DOTA1.0